 Few other cooking apples bake so easily into the deliciously light, fluffy, syrup infused puree that is the ideal cooked apple - the flavour is mouth wateringly tangy and fruity and the texture is simply perfect.
 However, if you are looking for a cooker that has more body when cooked, why not look through the rest of our list of apple trees for sale or read our guide to buying the right apple tree?

 Bramley Seedling apple trees are very vigorous in growth, heavy cropping and are ready to pick in early October.
 They are partial tip bearers and so only need pruning to keep them open and to remove dead wood.

 Rootstocks for Bramley apple trees:

 All of our Bramley trees are grown on MM106 rootstocks except bushes which are on M26.

 Pollination Partners for Bramley:

-Raised from a seed in Nottinghamshire in 1809 by Mary Ann Brailsford, a young girl at the time, there is no record of this tree's parents.
+The first Bramley was raised from a seed in Nottinghamshire in 1809 by Mary Ann Brailsford, a young girl at the time, there is no record of this tree's parents.
 The house and garden were later bought by a Mr Bramley and the tree was first raised commercially by Mr Merryweather's Nursery in 1865.
 The RHS awarded it a first class certificate in 1893.
-The original Bramley tree is still alive, although in a sense all Bramley trees are the original because fruit trees are propagated through cuttings, which are effectively clones of their parent (above ground, at least).
+The original Bramley tree is still alive, although in a sense all Bramley trees are the original because apple trees are propagated through grafts, which mean they are clones of their parent (above ground, at least).